 Controlling your diabetes can prevent long-term health problems

 Lifestyle changes, including eating a healthier diet, losing weight and getting regular exercise, are the first steps to managing your diabetes.
 Indeed, these steps alone can reverse pre-diabetes in many people.
-But for some, lifestyle changes won’t be enough and they will need medications.
+But for some, lifestyle changes won’t be enough and medications will be needed.

 There are many different diabetes medications.
 Medicine changes are common the longer you have diabetes.
-Many of these medicines can be used individually or in combination to achieve the highest control of your diabetes.
+Many of these medicines can be used individually or in combination to achieve the best control of the condition.
 Here are some of the general classes of diabetes medicines:

 Browse our medical staff, read bios and watch videos to find a doctor that best fits you and your family.